Bernard Kruysen: Biography

 Bernard Kruysen spent much of his youth in Provence, which gave him an excellent command of the French language.
 He spoke and sang French without an accent.
 He lived there with his mother, Willy van Berkel, and his stepfather, singer Hubert Raidich.
 He would only see his biological father again later in life.

 Kruysen studied at the Royal Conservatory in The Hague under Herbert Raideck and was admitted at an early age to the Academy of the Dutch Opera.
-He later studies in Paris to work with Pierre Bernac, which quickly made him a leading interpreter of French song.
-Composer Francis Poulenc often accompanied him on piano.
+He later studied in Paris to work with Pierre Bernac, which quickly made him a leading interpreter of French song.
+Composer Francis Poulenc often accompanied him on the piano.

 His repertoire ranged from Monteverdi to Poulenc and included composers such as Bach, Schubert, Schumann, Fauré, and Ravel.
 Pianist Noël Lee was his regular partner for many recordings.
 He also worked intensively with the Dutch pianist Gérard van Blerk and the Dutch pianist/composer Hans Henkemans.
 In addition to French songs, Schubert's Winterreise and the St. Matthew Passion and St. John Passion were his specialities, with which he also gave concerts in Germany.

-In 1977, he gave concerts in Riga, now called St. Petersburg, together with the Royal Male Choir Die Haghe Sanghers, conducted by René Verhoeff.
+In 1977, he gave concerts in Riga and the current St. Petersburg, together with the Royal Male Choir Die Haghe Sanghers, conducted by René Verhoeff.
 In 1995, he performed in St. Nicholas Church in Prague with the Breda's Male Choir, conducted by Marcel Verhoeff, including a performance of the Polní Mše, the Soldier’s Mass.
 After extensive tours through Europe and the United States, Kruysen was mainly active in the Netherlands.
 His interpretations were praised for their simplicity, intelligence, and perfect diction.

 He performed as the opera singer Theo Fabrice in Eline Vere, a Dutch-Belgian-French film production from 1991 based on the novel by Louis Couperus.